-A monthly calendar is posted to keep residents informed of daily activities and upcoming events such as birthday parties, movies, musical programs, outings, candlelight dinners, ice cream socials and other special events.
-We always welcome friends and families to visit and attend our special events.
+A monthly calendar is posted to keep residents informed of daily activities and upcoming events such as birthday parties, movies, musical programs, outings, candlelight dinners, ice cream socials, and other special events.
+We always welcome friends and families to visit and attend special events.

 What role does Social Services play?